Judaism and sexuality: Laws and Biblical sources

 Maimonides permits a married couple to engage in nearly any form of sexual activity:

 In many sources, it is recommended that husband and wife have sex on Shabbat.
 Often, this is said to be related to the obligation to delight in the Sabbath.
-There are also though other reasons that contributed to this tradition, including saying that this is the only day of the week when Torah scholars have time, or that this is in order to imitate cosmic unions that happens on Friday night between God and the Shekihnah, as imagined by the Kabbalists.
+There are also other reasons that contributed to this tradition, including saying that this is the only day of the week when Torah scholars have time, or that this is in order to imitate cosmic unions that happens on Friday night between God and the Shekihnah, as imagined by the Kabbalists.

 Any emission of semen by a man makes him ritually impure, and if this occurs during sex with a woman, she too becomes ritually impure.
 However, there is no prohibition on becoming ritually impure, and no consequence to ritual impurity except the inability to visit the Temple in Jerusalem or touch certain sanctified objects.
 Since the Temple has been destroyed in the 1st c.
 CE, these are practically not a concern anymore.